ariiannab/ariiannab/README.md

 It will then ask if you would like to encrypt/decrypt another message and depending on the response. it will either restart the process or exit you out of the program.
 If the user inputs anything that isn't a letter or word within the program, an error message will appear, then asking the user to only use the correct material for a proper outcome.

+### Here is the link to the program: https://replit.com/@AriannaB3/1-Final-programming-Project#main.cpp